Ximena Ojeda, is an art and public relations consultant.

-Ms. Ojeda performed in productions at the most respected theatres in the capital including Georges Bizet’s French opera Carmen produced by Opera de Colombia at Teatro Colón, and Wolfgang Amadeus Mozart’s Don Giovanni at Teatro Municipal Jorge Elíecer Gaitán.
+Ms. Ojeda performed in Bogotá’s most respected theatres including Bizet’s French opera Carmen produced by Opera de Colombia at Teatro Colón, and Mozart’s Don Giovanni at Teatro Municipal Jorge Elíecer Gaitán.

-Ms. Ojeda’s natural grace created the opportunity to study Vaganova Russian classical ballet technique with fomer Bolshoi Ballet prima ballerina Nadejda Podchikova.
+Ms. Ojeda first studied Vaganova Russian classical ballet technique with former Bolshoi Ballet prima ballerina Nadejda Podchikova.